SFBB/wathcing_log_parser/README.md

 Users can specify a config file path.
 If there is none, this program will try to find the config file in the system's config path.

-:exclamation: The config file must exist, otherwise this program will exit with error.
+:warning: The config file must exist, otherwise this program will exit with error.

 The config file should contain sections below: